IF6plus/maple-rose/README.md

-# Maple Re-write
+# Maple Rose

-IF6's Discord bot "Paimon" re-written in discord-rose
+IF6's Discord bot "Maple" re-written in discord-rose